Taking down the walls around mental health care

 An artistic touch

 A standout among the design features of CAMH is the Therapeutic Art Installation program.
 It integrates artistic elements that enhance the patient and visitor experience with the healing power of art, to aid in recovery, positive distraction, and well-being.
 Each of the main public spaces, clinic reception areas, and inpatient units are designed to house public art pieces.
-The Therapeutic Art Installations are comprised of a variety of media, including sculpture, photographic prints, paintings, textile-based art, lighting, stone carving, and art on glass.
-Some of the art was designed by the architectural and interior design team, but most was created by artists who have personal experiences with mental health care or who have supported loved ones in their mental health journeys.
+The Therapeutic Art Installations are comprised of a variety of media, including sculpture, photographic prints, paintings, textile-based art, lighting, stone carving, and art on glass and were selected through an open art competition.
+Many of the artists whose works were selected have lived experience with mental illness or have supported loved ones in their mental health journeys.
 The palette of materials and finishes complement the artwork and their location supports intuitive wayfinding.

 The facility will welcome patients, support partners, and staff soon.
 The completion of this latest phase of CAMH’s forward-thinking master plan continues to establish a unique urban village that supports wellness and helps society move closer to the goal of normalization of mental healthcare.